 - Xtensio by Xtensio.
 A collaboration platform for creating and sharing living documents.

 How You Can Use Collaboration Tools

 The collaboration tools bridge the gap of business collaboration among involved parties from a distance.
-Their usage is especially critical for small business, because they can leverage the problems usually associate with travel costs, lengthy meetings, training requirements, impromptu and just-in-time information and available resources, expertise, problem specific consulting, readily applications requirements, etc. while offers an excellent way for building strong business networks within and outside a company.
+Their usage is especially critical for small business because they can leverage the problems usually associated with travel costs, lengthy meetings, training requirements, impromptu and just-in-time information, and available resources, expertise, problem-specific consulting, readily applications requirements, etc. while offers an excellent way for building strong business networks within and outside a company.

 Do you use any collaboration tool in your business?
 Do you think your work can be benefited from such tools?
 Do you find it useful to collaborate, using tools such as these?
 Please comment on the collaboration tools you use.